-Estimations by the Forestry Corporation of the amount of harvestable timber are consistently over estimated.
+Estimations by the Forestry Corporation of the amount of harvestable timber are consistently over estimated and there needs to be regulatory oversight in regards to this

-The yield from public native forests has declined by 40% since 2010.
+The yield from public native forests has declined by 40% since 2010

 Protections for mature trees were removed in 2018 and logging was intensified to try and get more wood from native forests.
+This was an appalling decision and the devastating impacts are clearly evident.
+Mature trees are essential habitats and provide cover for new trees and animals.
+Given our horrific extinction rate, this needs to be a significant factor

 Logging of native forests reduces biomass and carbon storage, and removing mature trees takes away valuable food sources and hollow bearing trees.

-174 species in NSW rely on hollows for dens and nests, logging reduces the number of hollows that will be created in native forests.
+Seeing as 174 species in NSW rely on hollows for dens and nests, logging reduces the number of hollows that will be created in native forests, which builds on my above point.

 Native forest logging increases fire threat and intensity, erosion and water way pollution, and the penetration of weeds and other invasive species.
+60,000 years of Indigenous environmental management and current scientific research teaches us this

 Native forest logging reduces the function and health of waterways, including streams and rivers.
+Considering the disasterous state of many of our rivers and key waterways, this is of paramount importance.